 Another part of my presentation in Oklahoma City on Leadership:

-– They work the minimum numbers of hours they have to to get done what needs to be done
+- They work the minimum numbers of hours they have to get done what needs to be done.

 Occasionally you find someone who thinks that we can be doing something in a better way.
 That person believes that we can learn a better way in school.
 Or we can do something in our community or our neighborhood to help another group of people.
 That person sees a problem that has existed for a long time and has found a new way to solve.